 What’s the difference between souvlaki and gyros?#

 Souvlaki is meat on skewers; gyros is meat shaved from a rotating spit.
-Both are typically served in pita bread.
+Both are typically served in pita bread with the same toppings.
+Greeks argue endlessly about which is better.
+I stay out of it.

 Is souvlaki the same as a kebab?#

 Not exactly.
 In Athens, “kebab” usually means ground meat on a skewer (like köfte), while souvlaki is chunks of meat.
-Both are served similarly.
+Both are served similarly in pita, but the texture and flavor are quite different.

 Best time to eat souvlaki?#

-Any time.
+Literally any time.
 Greeks eat souvlaki for lunch, dinner, and as late-night food after drinking.
-The best spots are busy from noon until late.
+The best spots are busy from noon until the early morning hours.
+There is no wrong time for souvlaki.

 Is Athens souvlaki halal?#

 Traditional Athens souvlaki is pork.
 Some places offer chicken or beef/lamb kebab as alternatives.
-Ask specifically about preparation if halal is important.
+If halal preparation is important to you, ask specifically — most standard souvlaki joints don’t have halal certification.

 Can vegetarians eat at souvlaki shops?#

-Options are limited — maybe grilled vegetables or salads.
-For vegetarians, a food tour might be better for discovering meat-free Greek cuisine.
+Options are limited, honestly — maybe grilled vegetables or a side salad.
+For vegetarians, a food tour might be better for discovering the many meat-free sides of Greek cuisine.

 Common Mistakes to Avoid#

-- Eating at Monastiraki Square restaurants with pushy hosts — Usually mediocre
+- Eating at Monastiraki Square restaurants with pushy hosts — If someone’s aggressively waving a menu at you from the sidewalk, the food is usually mediocre at best

-- Ordering chicken when pork is the specialty — Greece does pork souvlaki best
+- Ordering chicken when pork is the specialty — Greece does pork souvlaki better than anywhere on earth.
+Save the chicken for another day

-- Eating at places with English-only menus — Go where Greeks are lined up
+- Eating at places with English-only menus — Follow the Greek-language signs and the lines of locals

-- Not asking for tzatziki — It’s often extra; you need to request it
+- Not asking for tzatziki — It’s sometimes extra; you need to request it.
+Don’t be shy

-- Expecting it to be healthy — It’s street food, enjoy it
+- Expecting it to be health food — It’s street food wrapped in bread with fries inside.
+Enjoy it for what it is

 The Bottom Line#

-For classic, no-frills perfection: Go to Kostas during lunch hours
+For classic, no-frills perfection: Go to Kostas during lunch hours.
+Arrive hungry, leave happy.

-For late-night post-bar cravings: Elvis in Psyrri at 2 AM
+For late-night post-bar cravings: Elvis in Psyrri at 2 AM.
+It’s practically a rite of passage.

-For a gourmet experience: Hoocut’s pork belly souvlaki
+For a gourmet experience: Hoocut’s pork belly souvlaki.
+Worth the extra euro.

-For local neighborhood vibes: To Kati Allo in Pangrati
+For local neighborhood vibes: To Kati Allo in Pangrati.
+Zero tourists, maximum authenticity.

 The truth is, even “average” Athens souvlaki beats most other cities’ best.
-Just avoid the obvious tourist traps (pushy hosts, photo menus, empty seats) and you’ll eat well.
+Avoid the obvious tourist traps — pushy hosts, photo menus in six languages, empty seats at prime time — and you’ll eat well no matter where you end up.

 Want a guided experience?
 Check out our Athens food tour guide or explore where to eat in Athens.